thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Dept. of Network and Data Science, CEU
+subtitle: Inverse Complexity Lab, IT:U

 profile:
   align: right